DIY Credit Repair: 11 Steps to Help Fix Your Credit

 • Services that promise to remove negative information from your account.
 No information can be removed if it is legitimate.

-• Services that refuse to explain your rights as a creditor.
+• Services that refuse to explain your rights as a customer.
 Specifically, you can take the same actions advertised by a repair company yourself, and for free.

 • Services that pressure you not to contact credit reporting companies.
 This can be deceptive, and scams may do this to ensure you aren’t aware of your rights.